jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Espionage in the
 SMB Environment
 Huntress identified and responded to intrusions at a small enterprise in the defense industrial base (DIB) in Q3 2023\.
-The intrusion, despite penetrating deep into the victims environment and having a dwell time of several weeks, did not result in ransomware or similar monetization behaviors.
+The intrusion, despite penetrating deep into the victim’s environment and having a dwell time of several weeks, did not result in ransomware or similar monetization behaviors.
 Instead, Huntress analysts observed systematic identification and collection of sensitive files related to defense projects.
 While exfiltration was not directly observed, overall, the intrusion